0xPolygon/polygon-edge-docs/docs/architecture/modules/types.md

 ## RLP Encoding / Decoding

 Unlike clients such as GETH, the Polygon SDK doesn't use reflection for the encoding.<br />
-As a matter of fact, the preference is to not use reflection because it introduces new problems, such as performance degradation, and harder scaling.
+The preference was to not use reflection because it introduces new problems, such as performance degradation, and harder scaling.

 The **Types** module provides an easy-to-use interface for RLP marshaling and unmarshalling, using the FastRLP package.